-This value of 1 in the Access field indicates that a cartridge may be moved to or from the drive (but not both) the drive.
-On non-DLT units, a tape is not movable from the drive unless it is ejected.
+This value of 1 in the Access field indicates that a cartridge is ejected from the cartridge drive; a value of 0 indicates that a cartridge is not.
 Access will be set during an Initialize Element Status command, and during a Position to Element command with the Data Transfer Element as the destination.

-The setting of the Configuration\Advanced\SCSI\DT Access menu item affects this value.
-If the Configuration\Advanced\SCSI\DT Access menu item is set to !
+The setting of the Configuration\Advanced\Library\?\DT Access menu item affects this value.
+If the Configuration\Advanced\Library\?\DT Access menu item is set to !
 INSIDE, the value will be 1 if a tape is ejected or if the drive is empty.
-If the Configuration\Advanced\SCSI\DT Access menu item is set to INSTALL, the value will be 1 if a tape drive is installed (and enabled) at the element and 0 otherwise.
+If the Configuration\Advanced\Library\?\DT Access menu item is set to INSTALL, the value will be 1 if a tape drive is installed (and enabled) at the element and 0 otherwise.